Adoption visa

 The child must meet one of the following criteria:

 The child applying for the Adoption visa (subclass 102) and any dependent child included in their visa application must meet the health requirement set by the Department of Home Affairs.
-In cases where a health waiver is possible for an adoption visa applicant, the circumstances will be carefully examined.
-Additional information about health waivers can be found to provide clarity on this matter.
+In cases where a health waiver is possible for an adoption visa applicant, the circumstances will need to be carefully examined.
 It’s also important to note that family members who are not planning to migrate to Australia may also be required to meet the health requirement.
 This ensures the health and well-being of all individuals involved in the visa application process.

-If the child is aged 16 years and older, they must satisfy our character requirement.
+If the child is aged 16 years and older, they must satisfy the character requirement.

 If the child or any member of their family has any outstanding debt owed to the Australian Government, it is necessary to either repay the debt in full or establish a formal arrangement to repay it.
 This requirement ensures compliance with Australian immigration regulations and financial responsibilities.

-We might not grant this visa if it is not in the best interests of an applicant under 18.
+Your visa may be denied if it is not in the best interests of an applicant under 18.

 Conditions